Operation EF (1941): Kirkenes

 The shipping in the harbour turned out to be a Kriegsmarine training ship and two medium-sized freighters, which were attacked, bomb hits on the two merchantmen being claimed after the raid.
 The Fulmar escorts tried to divert the German fighters from the Albacores and shot down a Bf 110 for the loss of two Fulmars.
 The Albacores released their torpedoes quickly to get away from anti-aircraft fire, sinking one 2000 LT vessel, setting another on fire and causing minor damage ashore.
-The Albacores tried to escape the German fighters, having the advantage of superior manoeuvrability but eleven were picked off.
-An 827 Squadron pilot claimed a Ju 87 which flew in front of his Albacore, which was borne out later by German records.
-Incomplete German loss records confirm the loss of at least one Bf 110 to a Fulmar and one Ju 87 to an Albacore.
+The Albacores tried to escape from the German fighters, having the advantage of superior manoeuvrability but eleven were shot down by anti-aircraft fire and Luftwaffe fighters.
+An 827 NAS pilot claimed a Ju 87 which flew in front of his Albacore, a claim which was borne out later by German records.

 Petsamo

 Furious sent nine Swordfish of 812 NAS and nine Albacores of 817 NAS to raid Petsamo.
 A Fulmar was lost due to engine failure prior to the attack and the remainder found a harbour almost deserted, except for anti-aircraft guns.
 The aircraft dropped their torpedoes against a small ship and the jetties but these were wooden and easy to replace.
 The 800 NAS Fulmar bombers attacked a shipyard and the oil storage tanks but had little effect.
 The attackers were intercepted by Bf 109 fighters; an Albacore and a Fulmar were shot down.

+On 31 July, the serviceable aircraft on Furious were transferred to Victorious for Furious to return due to fuel shortage.
+Three Fulmars took off from Victorious on 4 August for an attack on Tromsø in which one Fulmar was lost.
+The force then turned for home.